IBM/ibm-licensing-operator/README.md

 To install the operator with the IBM Common Services Operator follow the the installation and configuration instructions within the IBM Knowledge Center.

 - If you are using the operator as part of an IBM Cloud Pak, see the documentation for that IBM Cloud Pak.
 For a list of IBM Cloud Paks, see [IBM Cloud Paks that use Common Services](http://ibm.biz/cpcs_cloudpaks).
-- If you are using the operator with an IBM Containerized Software on OpenShift, see the IBM Cloud Platform Common Services Knowledge Center [Installer documentation](http://ibm.biz/cpcs_opinstall).
+- If you are using the operator with an IBM Containerized Software, see the IBM Cloud Platform Common Services Knowledge Center [Installer documentation](http://ibm.biz/cpcs_opinstall).
-- If you are using the operator an IBM Containerized Software outside of OpenShoift, see the [Developer guide](#devguide)

 ## SecurityContextConstraints Requirements